Inside Bernie-world's war on Beto O'Rourke

 That explains the rush to define him in negative terms.

-Sanders supporters insist there's nothing coordinated about the attacks on O'Rourke, but they acknowledge that there's increasing public examination of his record.
+Sanders supporters insist there's nothing coordinated about the attacks on O'Rourke and note Sanders himself and his top allies have said nothing about O'Rourke.
+Sanders' is an unusually decentralized political world, with a loose collection of activists and operatives who often take actions without direction or approval from any central authority.
+But they acknowledge that there's increasing public examination of his record.

 It started with David Sirota, a liberal activist and journalist who worked for Sanders many years ago.
 In a long tweetstorm, Sirota noted that O'Rourke had received more donations from the oil and gas industry than any candidate in the 2018 cycle other than Cruz.